-Peter is predeceased by his grandparents Gustav & Elfriede Pfeiffer and Walter & Helene Koch, as well as his uncle and aunt Helmut & Irma Pfeiffer.
-He is survived and will be greatly missed by his mother Ingrid Helene Pfeiffer; sister Bettina Pfeiffer (Norman Wieser) as well as many long-time friends.
+Peter is predeceased by his grandparents Gustav & Elfriede Pfeiffer and Walter & Helene Koch; as well as uncles and aunts Helmut & Irma Pfeiffer and Wolfgang and Renate Koch.
+He is survived and will be greatly missed by his mother Ingrid Helene Pfeiffer; sister Bettina Pfeiffer (Norman Wieser); cousins in Canada and Germany, as well as many long-time friends.

 Peter was born in Winnipeg on August 31, 1961.
 He grew up in Elmwood, attending George V School and then Elmwood High School.